JonathanOmisore/jonathanomisore.github.io/reading-list.md

 I love books!
 Here are some I have read:

-1. *The Aristocracy of Talent by Adrian WooldridgeThe Aristocracy of Talent: How Meritocracy Made the Modern World* by Adrian Wooldrige
+1. *The Aristocracy of Talent: How Meritocracy Made the Modern World* by Adrian Wooldrige
 2. *The Metamorphosis* by Franz Kafka
 3. *I, Robot* by Isaac Asimov
 4. *The Art of War* by Sun Tzu